A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

 S18 reported 20 $z\sim3-4$ massive quiescent galaxies in the full ZFOURGE field.
 This was based on an accuracy of 80\% (5/24 galaxies were reported as non-quiescent) for non-spectroscopically confirmed candidates.
+We observe 10 new galaxies and spectroscopically confirm seven to be quiescent.
+3D-EGS-34322, ZF-UDS-7542, and 3D-UDS-39102 only reached the quiescent definition in the $\lesssim 100$ Myrs, so to be conservative, we don't consider them to be quiescent in our calculations.
+We find that ZF-UDS-8197 which was ruled out by S18 to be quiescent.
+Additionally, 3D-UDS-39102 while quiescent, has a stellar mass $<3\times10^{10}$~\msol.
+So we remove this also as an outlier since it doesn't satisfy the massive criteria imposed by S18.
+Thus our updated number density of massive quiescent sources is $\mathrm{\sim 1.1~(\pm 0.3) \times 10^{-5}~Mpc^{-3}}$.

-We spectroscopically confirm five more galaxies, thus, we compute that full ZFOURGE field should hold 21 $z\sim3-4$ massive quiescent galaxies leading to a number density of $\mathrm{\sim1.5\times10^{-5}Mpc^{-3}}$ (ZF-8197 only reached the quiescent definition in the $\lesssim 100$ Myrs, so to be conservative, we don't consider ZF-8197 to be quiescent in this analysis).
-This can be compared with $\mathrm{0.6-3.6\times10^{-5}Mpc^{-3}}$ obtained respectively at $z=3.7$ and $z=3$ with Illustris-TNG 100 \citep{Valentino2020}.
-SHARK simulations also find a similar number density evolution for quiescent galaxies at $z\sim3-4$ \citep{Long2022a}.
+On average, cosmological simulations have been able to reproduce observed number densities of quiescent galaxies up to $z\sim3$ \citep{Valentino2020,Long2023a,Lustig2023a}, and depending on environment even up to $z=4$ \citep{Remus2022a}.
+For example our values can be compared with $\mathrm{0.6-3.6\times10^{-5}~Mpc^{-3}}$ obtained respectively at $z=3.7$ and $z=3$ with Illustris-TNG 100 \citep{Valentino2020}.
+SHARK simulations also find a similar number density evolution for quiescent galaxies at $z\sim3-4$ \citep{Long2023a}.
 Additionally, at $z\sim4$, the local environment of galaxies has also shown to play a role in determining the quiescence of galaxies \citep{Remus2022a}.

+In order to reconcile observed number densities of massive quiescent galaxies at $z\sim3-4$, simulations have explored how supermassive black hole feedback regulate galaxy growth and star-formation quenching in galaxies in the first $1-2$ billion years of the Universe and effects of revising gas/dust depletion timescales and star burst properties of the early Universe \citep{Hartley2023a,Kimmig2023a,Lagos2023a,Remus2023a,Valentini2023a}.
+Observations such as those presented in this analysis will be critical to refining our understanding of the complex balance of physical processes that play the key role in the early epochs of galaxy formation.

+Recent results from TNG300 show that with modified AGN feedback models that kick in at $z<6$, currently observed number densities of massive quiescent galaxies can be reproduced \cite{Hartley2023a}.
+Similarly, SHARK v2.0 semi-analytical model is also able to reproduce number densities largely in agreement with observed values at $z<5$ \citep{Lagos2023a}.
+However, details such as ages are still in tension and under investigation from several simulation approaches.
+For example, TNG300 forms the first quiescent galaxies at $z<4.2$ and as shown by \citep{Glazebrook2023a}, the early formation of ZF-UDS-7329 is still a challenge for TNG300.
+In contrast to TNG300, the higher simulation box size and the greater time resolution of the Magneticum Pathfinder Simulations is attributed to Magneticum simulations being able to produce massive quenched galaxies at a higher redshift \cite[from $z\sim7$ onward ][]{Kimmig2023a,Remus2023a}